- 1 A Hearing Aid History Timeline

 With recent technological developments, hearing enhancement devices are only becoming more effective and more widely used; the Olive Smart Ear is one example of such a PSAP.
 Our CES award-winning Olive Smart Ear offers unrivaled sound amplification, background noise reduction, and personal sound calibration – all for a fraction of the price of traditional hearing aids.

-For those with hearing loss who require a hearing aid, the Olive Pro is a revolutionary 2-in-1 Hearing Aid & Stereo Bluetooth Earbuds.
-We’ve combined a FDA registered medical device with a HiFi music listening device for a single, sleek and stylish solution at an incredibly affordable price of $199.
+For those with hearing loss who require a stronger hearing enhancement, the Olive Pro is a revolutionary 2-in-1 Hearing Aid & Stereo Bluetooth Earbuds.
+We’ve combined a medical device with a HiFi music listening device for a single, sleek and stylish solution at an incredibly affordable price of $199.

 The information in this guide has been written using the following reliable sources: